Microos/py-faster-rcnn-data-interface-generator/README.md

  **arguments:**

-`froot: absolute path to your faster-rcnn root.`
+`--froot: absolute path to your faster-rcnn root.`

-`idname: name your dataset, whatever you want.
+`--idname: name your dataset, whatever you want.
 It will be used in the furture training.`

-`cls: class names in your dataset, use comma to split them (e.g: cat,dog,tiger) `
+`--cls: class names in your dataset, use comma to split them (e.g: cat,dog,tiger) `

-`dvkt: absolute path to your dataset devkit(mentioned above)`
+`--dvkt: absolute path to your dataset devkit(mentioned above)`